CVE-2025-11426: Unrestricted Upload in projectworlds Advanced Library Management System

 Technical Analysis

-CVE-2025-11426 is a vulnerability identified in projectworlds Advanced Library Management System version 1.0, specifically in the /edit_book.php endpoint.
+CVE-2025-11426 is a vulnerability identified in projectworlds Advanced Library Management System version 1.0, specifically affecting the /edit_book.php endpoint.
 The flaw arises from improper validation of the 'image' parameter, which allows an attacker to perform unrestricted file uploads remotely without requiring authentication or user interaction.
-This means an attacker can upload arbitrary files, including potentially malicious scripts or executables, to the server hosting the application.
-The vulnerability could lead to remote code execution, server compromise, data tampering, or defacement.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L - low privileges required), no user interaction (UI:N), and low impact on confidentiality, integrity, and availability (VC:L, VI:L, VA:L).
-Although the impact is rated low on CIA metrics individually, the ability to upload arbitrary files can be leveraged for more severe attacks.
-No official patches or fixes have been released yet, and while no exploits are confirmed in the wild, public exploit code availability increases the risk of exploitation.
-The vulnerability affects only version 1.0 of the product, which is likely deployed in library and educational environments.
-The lack of secure file upload controls and absence of content-type or extension validation are the root causes.
-This vulnerability highlights the need for secure coding practices around file handling in web applications.
+This means an attacker can upload arbitrary files, potentially including malicious scripts or executables, leading to remote code execution or further system compromise.
+The vulnerability has a CVSS 4.0 base score of 5.3, indicating a medium severity level, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:L), and no user interaction (UI:N).
+The impact on confidentiality, integrity, and availability is limited but present.
+No official patches or updates have been released yet, and public exploit code is available, increasing the likelihood of exploitation.
+The vulnerability affects only version 1.0 of the product, which is a specialized library management system used primarily by educational and public institutions.
+The lack of secure file upload controls is the root cause, and the vulnerability could be leveraged to upload web shells or malware, enabling attackers to gain persistent access or disrupt services.

 Potential Impact